 y=round(xxmax-xmin*128)

 In order to do so, I first began by::: ??????? idk bc I haven’t done this yet lol

+Task 2

 Task 2 involves assessing two systems (a baseline system and a new system) which assess performance of a dataset of 1,000 files.
 We are initially told that the baseline system gives us an error rate of 20.0% and the new system delivers and error rate of 19.0%.
 Our first goal is to determine if the new system, which delivers an error rate of 19.0%, is statistically significant at a confidence level of 80%.